 Faculty Senate approves all course and curriculum additions, changes, and removals.
 It also approves some university-wide academic policies.
 All new degree and interdisciplinary programs, as well as some academic policies, must receive final approval from the Provost, and all new degree programs must be approved by KBOR.
 Faculty Senate’s primary purpose with respect to course and curriculum approval is to ensure that the university’s courses and curricula, as described in the catalog, provide a quality education consistent with the mission of the university.
-Faculty Senate approves catalog information, and although syllabi may be requested for informational purposes, FS only approves the information found in the university catalog, University Handbook or other official documents.
+Faculty Senate approves the course and curriculum information found in the university catalog, University Handbook, or other official documents.
 Faculty Senate does not initiate course and curriculum proposals, but rather evaluates proposals from academic units.
 Although FS has responsibility for subsequent approval, much of the primary review responsibility is delegated to FSAAC.

 There is no policy restricting what academic units may propose, but proposals can and at times should be rejected.
 Academic units have legitimate interests in the education of students in their programs and sometimes have reason to teach versions of content that are also being taught by other units.
 While there is value in teaching subject matter in a way that applies to one’s own discipline, units are encouraged to consider the purpose and functioning of the university as a whole, with its concentrations of expertise in different subject areas.
 Academic units should avoid duplicating course effort or directly competing for students or credit hours.
 The university and its students often benefit when students in a curriculum take instruction from outside units.
-Originators of proposals are encouraged to consider whether collaborating with outside units on curricula or courses (for example, to request a different academic unit create a particular kind of course) might provide more overall benefit to students and the university.
+Originators of proposals are encouraged to consider whether collaborating with outside units on curricula or courses (for example, to request a different academic unit to create a particular kind of course) might provide more overall benefit to students and the university.

-Members of any voting body may vote to approve or not approve proposals according to their own judgements.
+Members of any voting body may vote to approve or not approve proposals according to their own judgment.
 Members may vote not to approve a proposal if they believe it does not meet K-State standards of education, does not work well in the K-State collection of other course offerings and curricula, or generally does not benefit the university.
 Note, too, that members of a committee may vote to approve a proposal that they think deserves FS deliberation, even if they do not endorse the proposal themselves.

-Faculty Senate’s primary responsibility begins when a college or school approves a course or curriculum proposal or upon receipt of a university wide proposal.
-These proposals route through FSAAC, FSEXEC and FS.
+Faculty Senate’s primary responsibility begins when a college or school approves a course or curriculum proposal, or upon receipt of a university-wide proposal.
+These proposals route through FSAAC, FSEXEC, and FS.
 Faculty Senate Executive Committee may return a proposal to FSAAC, make minor amendments if approved by the proposing entity, or place the proposal on the FS consent or discussion agendas.
 Both FSAAC and FS may take any of the following actions:

 Approve the proposal as submitted.
-A strict majority vote is required to move a proposal forward to the next step.

-Approve the proposal with minor changes with the consent of the proposing unit.
+Approve the proposal with minor changes.
+These need to be small changes and made with the consent of the proposing unit.

 Table the proposal.
-This may allow additional investigation including consulting with other entities including but not limited to departments, faculty, students, university committees, and administration.
+This may allow additional investigation, including consulting with other entities, including but not limited to departments, faculty, students, university committees, and administration.

 Request that the proposal be returned to the college for revision or modification.
+Unlike tabling, this outcome requires edits for the proposal before it can be reviewed by FSAAC and/or FS.

 Reject the proposal.
 A proposal is rejected when it receives 50% or fewer votes for approval.
 There is no appeal for a rejected proposal.